derhuerst/wifi-on-ice-portal-client/readme.md

 ## Related

+- [`wifi-on-ice-position-stream`](https://github.com/derhuerst/wifi-on-ice-position-stream) – A stream of ICE positions, taken from the on-board WiFi.
 - [`record-ice-movement`](https://github.com/derhuerst/record-ice-movement) – Record the movement of any ICE using the on-board WiFi.
 - [`sncf-wifi-portal-client`](https://github.com/derhuerst/sncf-wifi-portal-client) – Query information from the SNCF WiFi portal in French TGV trains.
 - [`digital-im-regio-portal-client`](https://github.com/derhuerst/digital-im-regio-portal-client) – Query information from the Digital im Regio portal in German Regio trains.